turtlebot/turtlebot4-user-manual/software/turtlebot4_packages.md

 ### Navigation

 The `turtlebot4_navigation` packages contains launch and configuration files for using SLAM and navigation on the TurtleBot 4.
+It also contains the TurtleBot 4 Navigator Python node.

 Launch files:
-* [Nav2 Bringup](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/launch/nav2_bringup.launch.py): Launches navigation.
+* [Nav Bringup](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/launch/nav_bringup.launch.py): Launches navigation.
 Allows for launch configurations to use SLAM, Nav2, and localization.
 * [SLAM Sync](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/launch/slam_sync.launch.py): Launches `slam_toolbox` with online synchronous mapping.
 Recommended for use on a PC.
 * [SLAM Async](https://github.com/turtlebot/turtlebot4/blob/galactic/turtlebot4_navigation/launch/slam_async.launch.py): Launches `slam_toolbox` with online asynchronous mapping.
 Recommended for use on the Raspberry Pi 4.